Da-byte/Chatbot_CV_NLP/Readme.md

 A side project.

-The current NLP model has only 20% accuracy and is quite bad.
+The current NLP model is only a bare-bones first draft, has only 20% accuracy and fails often.

 The model needs to train on a different dataset.
 A GridSearch algorithm needs to be run for the parameters.

-Will continue soon
+Will continue in two days